Indiana Pacers Bikeshare: Payment

-At the system's launch, bikes could be accessed by purchasing either a 24-hour pass for $8 or an annual membership for $80.
+Initially, bicycles could be accessed by purchasing either a 24-hour pass for $8 or an annual membership for $80.
 Passes provided riders with unlimited 30-minute trips, with trips lasting longer than 30 minutes incurring overage fees of $2 for 30-60 minutes and $4 for each additional 30 minutes.
 Since 2014, the system has offered a discounted membership option for people of limited means called EveryBody Rides.
 Until 2020, qualifying individuals were entitled to $10 annual memberships.
 Beginning February 1, 2020, the EveryBody Rides program transitioned to a monthly $5 pass with unlimited 60-minute trips.

 In May 2019, Pacers Bikeshare introduced a new simplified pricing structure to remain competitive with the emergence of scooter-sharing systems in the city.
-The pay-as-you-ride model eliminated daily and monthly passes, allowing walk-up users to pay a $1 fee plus $.15 per minute, regardless of ride duration.
+The pay-as-you-ride model eliminated daily and monthly passes, allowing walk-up users to pay a $1 fee plus 15¢ per minute, regardless of ride duration.
 The $80 annual pass for unlimited trips of 30 minutes or less remained unchanged until February 1, 2020, when annual membership prices increased to $125 including unlimited 60-minute trips.
+As of 2023, annual passes had increased to $133.75.

 The BCycle mobile app launched in April 2017, allowing users to view available bikes, reserve rides, and map routes from their smartphones.

 Promotions

 Since 2016, Pacers Bikeshare has provided free service to users on September 22 in observance of International Car Free Day, promoted locally as "Car Free Day Indy".

 Pacers Bikeshare, in partnership with the City of Indianapolis Office of Sustainability, promotes 30-minute free rides on Ozone Action Days (locally referred to as "Knozone Action Days") as an alternative transportation option to reduce ground level ozone during times of poor air quality.

 To celebrate the system's expansion, Pacers Bikeshare suspended user fees on September 5-6, 2019.
 On Election Day, November 3, 2020, Pacers Bikeshare services were free to the public to encourage voter turnout.
 Over the years, corporate sponsors, such as UST and Indiana University Health, have subsidized the cost of free rides for limited periods of time as marketing opportunities.

+Pacers Bikeshare also offered free service during the 2024 NBA All-Star Weekend and the 2025 WNBA All-Star Weekend.